 Unfortunately, the co-compartmentalization complicates this picture.
-As previously, we define the rules of how the phenotypical parameters (the traits) are related to the fitness by a family of functions $\{f_n\}$ on Cartesian powers of the trait space $f_n \colon \mathbb X^n \to \mathbb R$.
-Functions $f_n$ assign the per-individual fitness $f_n(\xi_1,\ldots,\xi_n)$ to a droplet with $n$ individuals with phenotypes $\xi_1$, \ldots, $\xi_n$.
-In a case of a non-additive but still well defined total phenotypical traits in a droplet, each function $f_n$ is in fact a composition $f_n = h_n \circ f \circ c_n$ of the sharing functions $h_n \colon x \mapsto x/n$, the fitness function $f \colon \mathbb X \to \mathbb R$ that operates on the combined phenotype of the droplet, and of the functions $c_n \colon \mathbb X^n \to \mathbb X$ that define how individual phenotypical traits are combined when multiple individuals are mixed in one droplet.
+As previously, we define the rules of how the phenotypic parameters (the traits) are related to the local fitness of individuals by a family of functions $\{f_n\}$ on Cartesian powers of the trait space $f_n \colon \mathbb X^n \to \mathbb R$.
+Functions $f_n$ assign the per-individual fitness $f_n(\xi_1,\ldots,\xi_n)$ to a compartment with $n$ individuals with phenotypes $\xi_1$, \ldots, $\xi_n$.
+In a case of a non-additive but still well defined total phenotypic traits in a compartment, each function $f_n$ is in fact a composition $f_n = h_n \circ f \circ c_n$ of the sharing functions $h_n \colon x \mapsto x/n$, the selection function $f \colon \mathbb X \to \mathbb R$ that operates on the combined phenotype of the compartment, and of the functions $c_n \colon \mathbb X^n \to \mathbb X$ that define how individual phenotypic traits are combined when multiple individuals are mixed in one compartment.
 In a more general case $f_n$ do not have this structure.